neve-linux/neveports/Usage.md

 If you are familiar with `xbps-src`, these are the main conceptual differences:

-* Most `cbuild` code is run outside the sandbox.
+* Most `nbuild` code is run outside the sandbox.
 Only specific commands are run within, which includes dependency installation, sources extraction, patching, and the build itself.
-Once files are installed, `cbuild` handles the rest on its own without involving the container.
+Once files are installed, `nbuild` handles the rest on its own without involving the container.
 In contrast, `xbps-src` will reexec itself inside its sandbox and run everything there.
 * The sandboxing is much more advanced and more strictly enforced.
 With `xbps-src` you don't get any warranty that the build container is intact after anything is run within.
-In contrast, `cbuild` guarantees that the sandbox is exactly the same before and after building something in it.
+In contrast, `nbuild` guarantees that the sandbox is exactly the same before and after building something in it.
-* The `cbuild` system has no concept of `hostdir`, instead preferring fine grained control over every directory.
+* The `nbuild` system has no concept of `hostdir`, instead preferring fine grained control over every directory.
-* While `xbps-src` provides a "temporary build root" functionality, `cbuild` does not.
+* While `xbps-src` provides a "temporary build root" functionality, `nbuild` does not.
 This is because doing so would introduce reliance on `overlayfs` and a custom `suid` binary.
 This would prevent us from sandboxing properly.
   However, this functionality is not needed, since we guarantee consistency of